mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 ---
 {
-  "title": "Card (Atomic)",
-  "schema": "card",
+  'title': 'Card (Atomic)',
+  'schema': 'card',
+  'meta':
-  "meta": [
+    [
       {
-      "name": "description",
+        'name': 'description',
-      "content": "The Card (Atomic) Data Model describes a single atomic card, an oracle-like entity of a Magic: The Gathering card that only stores evergreen data about a card that would never change from printing to printing.", },
+        'content': 'The Card (Atomic) Data Model describes a single atomic card, an oracle-like entity of a Magic: The Gathering card that only stores evergreen data about a card that would never change from printing to printing.', },
       {
-      "name": "og:description",
+        'name': 'og:description',
-      "content": "The Card (Atomic) Data Model describes a single atomic card, an oracle-like entity of a Magic: The Gathering card that only stores evergreen data about a card that would never change from printing to printing.", },
+        'content': 'The Card (Atomic) Data Model describes a single atomic card, an oracle-like entity of a Magic: The Gathering card that only stores evergreen data about a card that would never change from printing to printing.', },
-    {
-      "name": "keywords",
-      "content": "mtg, magic: the gathering, mtgjson, json, card (atomic)", }
+      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, card (atomic)' }, ],
-  ]
 }
 ---